-If you agree to undertake the security clearance process, you are to:
+If you agree to undertake the security clearance process, you must:

 - disclose all relevant and required information;